I first wrote about this topic in 2000 and then 2005.

 Another key suspect in hair loss is extended consumption of food and drink laced with artificial sweeteners.

-Artificial sweeteners added to food or drink has been known to cause a variety of physical reactions.
+Artificial sweeteners added to food or drink have been known to cause a variety of physical reactions.

 Aspartame is a dipeptide that is composed of phenylalanine and aspartic acid linked by a methyl ester bond.